-Many Christians believe in Jesus for salvation but also trust in their own performance at the same time – mixing old and new covenants!
-(I used to do this for many years)
+Some Christians believe in Jesus for salvation but later on, trust in their own performance – mixing both the old and new covenants at the same time.

 What is the Gospel of the New Covenant?

 Under the law, the Jews approached God with constant repeated confessions and sacrifices but it could never take away their guilt (Hebrews 10:1-4).
 Therefore, Jesus died on the cross to take away our sins and make us perfect by His one sacrifice.

 The Old Covenant could never take away their sins even after their constant confession, repentance, and sacrifices.
 The Law constantly reminded people of their sins and they could not do anything to become perfect!

 The New Covenant is described according to Hebrews 10:5-18:

 God’s will is that His Son Jesus Christ came so that our past, present, and future sins were taken away once and for all by His one sacrifice on the cross.
 It is finished.